 This page has some brief descriptions of what you can see around Panama City, with links to further information here or to other websites.

-Fantastic view of the city across the water, lots of bars and restaurants.
-The Causeway is in the process of being expanded at the time of writing, with an estimated completion date of March 2017.
-The Causeway is being widened to four traffic lanes (two in each direction) and dedicated observation points and public facilities have been constructed.
-The new convention centre (currently under construction) is expected to be completed by 2018.
-A new cruise ship terminal on Isla Perico is being proposed.
+Fantastic view of the city across the water from lots of bars and restaurants.
+The Causeway was recently widened to four traffic lanes (two in each direction) and dedicated observation points and public facilities have been constructed.
+A new Amador convention centre is expected to be completed by 2018, and a new cruise ship terminal on Isla Perico is aiming for 2019.
 Bus, taxi, walk, or rent bikes.
 Amador Causeway

 Bridge of the Americas

 Spans the Pacific entrance to the Panama Canal.
 Bridge of the Americas

 Although it is no longer possible to drive up Ancon Hill, you can walk up the road or climb the trail for a magnificent view of the city and possible animal sightings.

 Large visitor centre, museum, and terrace where you can watch the ships.
 Get there on the HOHO, in a taxi, or on the local bus.

 The original site of Panama City from 1519.
 A few old ruins with limited information available.
 The museum is quite good, but otherwise a drive-by on the HOHO is almost enough.